 Taxes calculated on Form 4972, Tax on Lump-Sum Distributions were reported here.
+Also tax from recapture of an education credit was reported here.

 Adjusted Gross Income Less Deficit

 Income that had to be reported for the calculation of total income (line 22, Form 1040) and of adjusted gross income included the following: